What is accreditation for construction procurement?

 The assurance process applies to the procurement of construction services -- and excludes goods and services procurement.

-Read about concurrence in Procurement Board Directive 2019-04 Approved Procurement Arrangements, including the use of whole of government contracts and schemes.
+Read about concurrence in PBD 2019-04 Approved Procurement Arrangements, including the use of whole-of-government contracts and schemes.

 Read more about the assurance process for construction.